athomasoriginal/dotfiles/README.md

 - A custom theme called "Thomas" (include my prompt setup)
 - Ability to load custom zsh settings via a file called `.extras` (see below for more details)
-- A few custom aliases that I find generally useful
+- Helpful, common aliases
-- Node - nvm setup
+- Node - nvm initialization
-- Java - jenv
+- Java - jenv initialization

 Aside from the above I keep it light because its my feeling that `.zshrc` is a personal thing